GoogleCloudPlatform/snapshot-debugger/README.md

 Snapshot Debugger's Expressions feature allows you to evaluate complex expressions or traverse object hierarchies when a snapshot is taken.
-Expressions support the same language features as snapshot conditions.
+Expressions support the same language features as [snapshot conditions](#snapshot-conditions-optional), described above.

 Use of expressions is optional.